chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 # DELIVER (INDIVIDUALLY)

 Deliver a report describing these networks, having at most 4 pages in PDF.
-The report should have **three numbered sections**: one for the *Marvel* network, one for *Game of Thrones*, and one for the network you created.
+The report should have **four numbered sections**:

+* Section 1 for a table with the number of nodes and edges in the three networks
+* Section 2 for the *Marvel* network
+* Section 3 for the *Game of Thrones* network
+* Section 4 for the network you created

 Remember to include all of the elements marked [**REPORT**] above.

 **Note**: If you find any mistake in the Game of Thrones graph, e.g., something wrong with respect to the TV series, please send us the corrected CSV files.